 A growing baby bump, increased sciatica pain, fatigue, nausea with up/down motions — these are all things that made my workouts more difficult during the third trimester.

-ENTER THIS third trimester workout: pregnancy barre!
+Enter this third trimester workout: pregnancy barre!
 Designed to boost energy levels and safely challenge you, while accommodating for common pregnancy complaints — especially as your pregnancy progresses.

 Bonus: barre and pilates workouts are known for engaging the pelvic floor muscles, which makes them great workouts for postpartum recovery as well.

-20-Minute Pregnancy Barre Workout (Third Trimester)
+Pregnancy Barre Workout (Third Trimester)

 Stay active and maintain muscle tone through all trimesters of pregnancy with this safe and effective Pregnancy Barre Workout (specifically made for the third trimester).